 h) Conclusion reviews major points.

-i) Conclusion is logical and flows from the body of the paper.
+i) The conclusion is logical and flows from the body of the paper.

 j) Conclusions are supported by data